-4.2 Forest Land Conversion Protect forest lands from deforestation or conversion to non-forests, where ecologically appropriate Amount of productive forest land and road in the THLB 2.2.1 Additions and deletions to the forest area 2.2.1(a): Percentage of gross forest land base in the DFA converted to nonforest land use through forest management activities.
+11. Average Regeneration delay for Stands Established Annually Regeneration established in 3 years or less.
+Variance: +1 year 34 -Percentage of blocks > 1.0 ha harvested 3 years prior to the reporting period that have been reforested.
+12. Percentage of gross forest land base in the DFA converted to non- forest land use through forest management activities.
+Less than 3% of the gross forested land base Variance: None 25 - The total percent of forested land within the Timber Harvesting Land Base that is converted to non-forest land 4.1.2 Reforestation Success 11 - Average Regeneration delay for Stands Established Annually (2.1.1) Regeneration established in 3 years or less.
+Variance: +1 year 8 - Free Growing: Percent of harvested standard units meeting the free growing assessment date.
+4.2 Forest Land Conversion Protect forest lands from deforestation.
+Encourage afforestation where ecologically appropriate.
+Objective 4.2 Amount of productive forest land and road in the THLB 4.2.1 Additions and deletions to the forest area 12.
+Percentage of gross forest land base in the DFA converted to non- forest land use through forest management activities.
 Less than 3% of the gross forested land base Variance: None 25 - The total percent of forested land within the Timber Harvesting Land Base that is converted to non-forest land 5.
-Economic and Social Benefits Sustain flows of forest benefits for current and future generations by providing multiple goods and services 5.1 Timber and Non- Timber Benefits Manage the forest sustainably to produce an acceptable and feasible mix of timber and non- timber benefits.
-Evaluate Acceptable and feasible mix of a healthy forest industry and non-timber benefits.
-Maintaining a flow of timber benefits 5.1.1 Quantity and quality of timber and non- timber benefits, products, and services produced in the DFA 2.2.2: Percent of volume harvested compared to allocated harvest level 100% over 5 year cut control period, as defined by Timber supply forecast harvest flow.
-Variance: As per cut control regulations. timber and non-timber forest products and forest- based services Maintaining a flow of non- timber benefits 5.1.1(b): Conformance with strategies for non- timber benefits identified in plans No non-conformances.
+Economic and Social Benefits Sustain flows of forest benefits for current and future generations by providing multiple goods and services.
+5.1 Timber and Non- Timber Benefits Manage the forest sustainably to produce a mix of timber and non- timber benefits.
+Support a diversity of timber and non-timber forest products and forest- based services.
+Value 5.1.1 Acceptable and feasible mix of a healthy forest industry and non-timber benefits.
+Objective 5.1.1 Maintaining a flow of timber benefits 5.1.1 - Documentation of the diversity of timber and non-timber resources, including products and services produced in the DFA 14.
+Percent of volume harvested compared to allocated harvest level 100% over 5 year cut control period, as defined by Timber supply forecast harvest flow.
+Variance: As per cut control regulations.

+22. Conformance with strategies for non-timber benefits identified in plans No non- conformances.
 Variance: 0 39 - Percent of cut blocks and roads harvested, in known scenic areas, which have visual assessments completed and implemented according to the recommendations.
-5.1.1(c): Total percentage of forest operations that are consistent with a landscape level strategy for the management of recreational, commercial, and cultural trails as identified in the DFA.
+23. Percent of forest operations that are consistent with a landscape level strategy for the management of recreational, commercial, and cultural/heritage trails as identified in the DFA.
 100%.
 Variance = -10% 68 - Total percentage of forest operations that are consistent with a landscape level strategy for the management of recreational, commercial, and cultural trails as identified in the DFA.
-5.1.1(d): Percentage of roads deactivated that meet the deactivation criteria 100%.
-Variance = -10% 70 - Percentage of roads deactivated that meet the deactivation criteria
+24. Percentage of roads deactivated that meet the deactivation criteria 100%.
+Variance = -10% 70 - Percentage of roads deactivated that meet the deactivation criteria Value 5.1 Communi well-bein ty Supporting 5.1.2 - Evidence of open and respectful communications with forest dependent businesses, forest users and local communities to integrate non-timber resources into forest management planning.
+When significant disagreement occurs, efforts towards conflict resolution are documented.
+32 - Effective communication and co- operation with non- timber resources users and interested parties that have expressed interest in forest planning 100%.
+Variance: 0% 41 - Percent of individuals who have expressed an identified interest in forest planning are communicated with.
+43 - General notification to request expression of interest (newspaper ad).
+44 - Annual personal notification to every "known" non-timber licensed tenure holder.